-In recognition of our efforts as a "company that supports child-rearing," which includes a substantial childcare system, educational activities concerning a work-life balance, the creation of an environment in which it is easy to obtain childcare leave, and the acquisition record of childcare leave by male employees, we received the "Kurumin" certification logo from the Tokyo Labor Bureau in June 2014.
+In recognition of our efforts as a "company that supports child-rearing," which includes a substantial childcare system, educational

+As measures to address mental health, the Company activities concerning a work-life balance, the creation of an conducts "Line care training" for administrative environment in which it is easy to obtain childcare leave, professionals and "Self care training" for employees.
+In and the acquisition record of childcare leave by male addition, we have partnered with an external medical employees, we received the "Kurumin" certification logo institution to set up a telephone and e-mail consultation from the Tokyo Labor Bureau in June 2014. service to provide support for prevention, treatment, and return to work.